 Props to Tom Colicchio for indulging his own Christmas traditions, which is really what the holidays are all about.
-In honor of an Elvis Christmas album that Colicchio’s father played when he was a kid, the Meatpacking District restaurant’s Christmas tree is all about Elvis, with blue lights, themed decorations and cookie ornaments made by pastry chef Stephen Collucci.85 Tenth Ave, 212-400-6699, colicchioandsons.com
+In honor of an Elvis Christmas album that Colicchio’s father played when he was a kid, the Meatpacking District restaurant’s Christmas tree is all about Elvis, with blue lights, themed decorations and cookie ornaments made by pastry chef Stephen Collucci.
+85 Tenth Ave., 212-400-6699, colicchioandsons.com

 Dating back to 1864, Pete’s Tavern is a Union Square institution — even though its tradition of decorating for Christmas “only” stretches back a few decades.
 There are wreaths outside and lights over the awning, garlands and ornaments in back of the bar, and best yet, the entire ceiling is covered in holiday lights.
-Take a breather from the Union Square holiday market with a glass of homemade eggnog and an entertaining hour perusing their many knickknacks and Christmas trinkets strewn around the space.
+Take a breather from the Union Square holiday market with a glass of homemade eggnog and an entertaining hour perusing Pete’s many knickknacks and Christmas trinkets strewn around the space.
 129 E. 18th St., 212-473-7676, petestavern.com

 Lillie’s Victorian Establishment